tonilejo/PythonExercise_Rot13/README.md

 6.) **Product of consecutive Fib numbers** - Find numbers closest to the given product and if product is possible with fibb numbers

 7.) **Strip Comments** - Complete the solution so that it strips all text that follows any of a set of comment markers passed in.
 Any whitespace at the end of the line should also be stripped out.

+8.) **Roman Numerals Encoder** - Create a function taking a positive integer as its parameter and returning a string containing the Roman Numeral representation of that integer.